BerndWessels/preact-redux-isomorphic/README.md

 Otherwise just get rid of the service worker at the end of `index.client.js`.

-#### preact-mdc (material design components) under construction!
+#### preact-mdc (material design components)

-Isomorphic modular native preact lightweight material design.
-Currently under construction!
+Isomorphic modular lightweight preact material design based on the [material-components-web](https://github.com/material-components/material-components-web) sass styles.

 Replace it with your own front-end components if you like.
 Just make sure they are isomorphic.